Molfetta: Migration

 During the times of the mass migration of Italians, mainly following World War II, many Molfettese residents migrated to Fremantle in Western Australia and to a town in South Australia called Port Pirie.
 The culture of Molfetta is celebrated in Fremantle and Port Pirie.
 Officials of both Port Pirie and Molfetta have close links today.

 In the United States, many Molfettese immigrants settled in the city of Hoboken, New Jersey, where a substantial enclave still exists today.
+The largest number of Italian immigrants in Hoboken came from Molfetta.
+In the 1920s, a Society Madonna dei Martiri was established in Hoboken by Molfettese immigrants, which continues to celebrate the Feast of Madonna dei Martiri as part of the annual Hoboken Italian Festival.